Reduce Patient Safety Risks With Vaccinations

 - Not vaccinating can result in disease or even death.

-- Unvaccinated children and adults pose a threat to those unable to receive vaccinations due to age or weakened immune systems, such as patients with cancer or taking certain medications.
+- Unvaccinated children and adults pose a threat to those unable to receive vaccinations due to age or weakened immune systems, such as infants, patients with cancer, or those taking certain medications.

-- Social implications may include exclusion and quarantine.
-If a disease outbreak occurs in a community, parents may be asked to remove their unvaccinated child from organized events and activities due to the threat of transmission.
+- Social implications may involve exclusion and quarantine.
+If a disease outbreak occurs in a community, unvaccinated children may be excluded from school or organized activities due to the threat of transmission.

 - Females of childbearing age who are unvaccinated and who become pregnant are vulnerable to diseases such as rubella, which can cause congenital rubella syndrome with congenital fetal anomalies.